 The 2019 Yamaha MT-15 employs a 155 cc, 4-valve SOHC, liquid-cooled engine with VVA tech.
 This engine is mated to a slipper-clutch assisted 6-speed gearbox.
 The motor packs 19.1 PS of power and 14.8 Nm of peak torque.
 The Yamaha MT-15 is likely to cost around INR 1.25 lakh (ex-showroom).
 It will compete with the likes of KTM 125 Duke, Bajaj Pulsar NS200, and the TVS Apache RTR 200 4V.

 Updates: Yamaha MT 15 has been available in the Indian market since 2019.
 It has become one of the most popular bikes in the 150cc market.
 The MT 15 is currently sold at INR 1.40 - 1.41 Lakh.

 The Benelli 302S will replace the Benelli TNT 300 in the global as well as the domestic market.
 While an exact launch timeline is unknown, the 302S is part of Benelli's product offensive for India under its new partnership with Mahavir Group.

-The Benelli 302S features new styling and updated equipment list.
-The motorcycle receives new LED headlights with DRLs, fully-digital instrument console, and redesigned fuel tank and tail section.
+The Benelli 302S features new styling and an updated equipment list.
+The motorcycle receives new LED headlights with DRLs, fully digital instrument console, and redesigned fuel tank and tail section.
 However, it employs the same steel trellis chassis.

 Powering the Benelli 302S is a 300 cc, parallel-twin, liquid-cooled motor with fuel-injection that is paired with a six-speed transmission.
 The engine packs 38.26 bhp of maximum power and 26.5 Nm of peak torque.
 The Benelli 302S is likely to be priced around 3.60 lakh (ex-showroom).